Yaswanth-917/Java-FullStack-Notes/Language_Fundamentals/Language Fundamentals.md

     }
 }
  ```
 >6.
 All predefined java class names and interface names we can use as identifiers.
-But,
 >>>**Ex:**
 ```java
 public class Temp {